-The VIN lookup tool can decode any VIN number and can present the year, make, engine, fuel, transmission, add-ons, features, and where the vehicle was manufactured.
+The VIN lookup tool can decode any VIN number and can present the year, make, engine, fuel, transmission, add-ons and features and where the vehicle was manufactured.

 The VIN check tool provides all the information contained in the VIN number.
 For instance, the first character of the 17-character alphanumeric code represents the country of origin.

 Then, the second and third character provides manufacturer details.
-Following this, characters from fourth to eighth provide information about the engine size, engine specifications, and type of the vehicle.
+Following this, characters from fourth to eight provide information about the engine size, engine specifications, and type of the vehicle.